 Serge Benhayon made a defamation claim against Esther in NSW Supreme Court Sydney in November 2015 and expanded the claim in September 2016.
 He is claiming Esther damaged his reputation with one blog post and 18 tweets.
-An amended defence was filed at the end of November 2016.
+The trial of Benhayon v Rockett is set down for three weeks from 3 September 2018.

 December 22 2016, two of Benhayon’s associates, UM psychologist Caroline Raphael and former Ballina Shire Council candidate, Ray Karam, filed a similar claim in Brisbane District Court, Queensland.